Professor Schmidt, you predict the end of medicine, as we know it. How do you justify this thesis?

 Future of radiology

 Recent developments in artificial intelligence (AI) created a veritable hype.
 However, that initial awe was increasingly mixed with apprehension about the potential effects of AI on healthcare.
 In radiology, bleak dystopias are conjured up with AI replacing the human radiologist.
-A scenario that Dr Felix Nensa, consultant at the Institute of Diagnostic and Interventional Radiology and…
+A scenario that Dr Felix Nensa considers premature, to say the least.

 What about treatment errors, if the AI proposes the wrong treatment?